Use case: minimise execution times by performing long-running tasks concurrently in separate processes.

 If a daemon instance is sent a user interrupt, the mirai will resolve

-to an empty character string of class ‘miraiInterrupt’ and ‘errorValue’.
+to an object of class ‘miraiInterrupt’ and ‘errorValue’.

 is_mirai_interrupt()